• Skip to primary navigation

 Why do I use brown rice flour to coat the fish?

 Because it sticks really, really well!!
-All-purpose flour tends to clump and fall off when fried, brown rice flour stays put and holds the panko crumbs on perfectly.
+All-purpose flour tends to clump and fall off when fried, brown rice flour stays put and holds the panko bread crumbs on the fish perfectly.

 Have you tried mangoes and papayas yet?
 The mango tree grows in the tropics and produces juicy, nutritious fruits that is high in fiber, vitamin A, and Folic Acid.
 They are beneficial for eye health, lowering cholesterol, clearing skin, alkalizing the whole body, preventing cancer, and boosts the immune system.